tcwork2001/date-with-Chien/README.md

 screen the recipient can copy and send back.
 A separate private admin page lets you see every response.

-Live pages (already hosted, shareable now — you still need to hit Share → enable link on the first one for the other person to open it):
+Live pages (hosted on GitHub Pages straight from this repo, no Claude account needed to open them):

-- Date invite (public, send this one): https://claude.ai/artifact/E9dmsoNaZiuwPQFK7fHY1p
+- Date invite (public, send this one): https://tcwork2001.github.io/date-with-Chien/
-- RSVP log (private, only you should open this one): https://claude.ai/artifact/5q94WyPHex9xpDxbtymEHA
+- RSVP log (private, only you should open this one): https://tcwork2001.github.io/date-with-Chien/admin.html

 This folder is the source, for anyone who wants their own copy on GitHub / their own hosting.